 I have tickets for the last slot but am late - what are the last entry times?

 Last entry for ticket holders is 8.30pm.
-There can be no admittance after these times as we begin to close down the trail.
+Unfortunately there can be no admittance after these times.

 I have booked the wrong date.
 Can I transfer my ticket to another date?